This content has been machine translated dynamically.

 - Disable Health check to disable Health Check for the selected pool

-- Request an additional upload now to upload a SSR on demand.
+- Request an additional upload now to upload an SSR on demand.
 For more information, see Uploading Server Status Report on demand.

 - From the XenCenter menu, select Tools and then Health Check.

-On the Health Check Overview dialog, select the pool and then click Request an additional upload now.
+On the Health Check Overview dialog, select the pool.
+Click Request an additional upload now.

-- The status of the upload will be displayed on the Health Check Overview page.
+- The status of the upload is displayed on the Health Check Overview page.
 Click View report analysis to review your report.

-If you chose not to install the Health Check service during XenCenter installation, and you now wish to use the Health Check feature, re-run the XenCenter installer and follow the on-screen instructions.
-Once the Health Check Service is installed on your XenCenter machine, the service starts up automatically.
+If you didn’t install the Health Check service during XenCenter installation and now want to use this feature, rerun the XenCenter installer and follow the on-screen instructions.
+After the Health Check Service is installed on your XenCenter machine, the service starts up automatically.